vjayne93/victorias-final-project/README.md

 <img src="https://github.com/vjayne93/victorias-final-project/blob/main/cluster_analysis/maps/weighted_analysis_image.png" alt="Weighted Cluster Analysis Image" width="500">
 <br><br>
 My analysis indicates that the census tracts indicated in red have the highest levels of poverty and people able to obtain healthy food, combined with the lowest number of free food sites and total free food site operating hours.
 These census tracts should be prioritized by the City and hunger relief organizations for additional free food resources.<br><br>
+<br><br>
+My project is limited by the amount of data and the accuracy of the data which I used as features within my analysis.
+Additional analysis could be completed using more datasets as features, including data on food insecurity, preventable disease, and other related data.<br><br>
 <b>The process of my K-Means Cluster Analysis is described below: </b>
 * Clean datasets downloaded from the City of Philadelphia and Share Food Program to standardize addresses and hours of operation for all sites.
 Record cleaned data in a new spreadsheet.
 Filter data to Philadelphia sites only.
 * Load cleaned data into a Jupyter Notebook data frame.
 Due to the size of the dataset, I did not use a database tool to store the data.